Sam31000/datatable-datesort/README.md

 A way to sort dates in an easy way with different cultures
 ==================

-Little function to format date to an easy sortable string.
+Little function convert date to an easy sortable string.

-Very usefull when you use a JS datatable with a different cultures and a sortable columns with dates.
+Very usefull when you use a JS datatable with different cultures and sortable columns with dates.

 Setup
 ==================

-The only thing to do to set up the function is to include dateToSortableItem.js to your project.
+The only thing you have to do to set up the function is to include dateToSortableItem.js to your project.

 Example :
 ```html